OverlordAlex/advent-of-code-2020/README.md

 # P8: Kotlin [https://kotlinlang.org/]
         Used Vim, so definitely suboptimal.
-Hoping this is the multi-day challenge so that I can reuse Kotlin some more Still have #TODO part 2 - Want to do something better than brute-force
+Hoping this is the multi-day challenge so that I can reuse Kotlin some more Brute-forced part 2 - I still believe there is an elegant solution out there
+---

+# P9: Golang?